wilvech/Python_Arsenal/README.md

-1. PyMongo_Crud: Focus on MongoDB with Python
+1. PyMongo_CRUD: Focus on MongoDB with Python